Raihan139/Web-Shop/README.md

 #### 2. Resolving Boot Failures (Service Stuck in Pending/Crashing)
 * **Verify ECR Image URIs:** Double-check that your active ECS Task Definition references the exact image address string generated by your private ECR registry.
 * **Audit Active Environment Keys:** Open your container definition wizard and ensure that baseline runtime keys (like `ENVIRONMENT` or `AWS_REGION`) are fully mapped.
-* **Validate IAM Policy Attachment:** Verify that the `ecommerce-ecs-task-role` is properly assigned to the task definition profile so containers have legal credentials to run.
+* **Validate IAM Policy Attachment:** Verify that the `web-app-ecs-task-role` is properly assigned to the task definition profile so containers have legal credentials to run.

 #### 3. Fixing Load Balancer Probe Drops (Health Check Failures)
 * **Validate Code Routes:** Confirm that a lightweight `/health` routing endpoint exists and returns an HTTP status `200 OK` within your application source code.
-* **Review Network Access Rules:** Confirm that your `ecommerce-ecs-sg` security group includes active inbound TCP permissions on ports `8001`–`8004` that match the source group `web-ALB-SG`.
+* **Review Network Access Rules:** Confirm that your `web-app-ecs-sg` security group includes active inbound TCP permissions on ports `8001`–`8004` that match the source group `web-ALB-SG`.

 #### 4. Debugging System Variable Fetches (Parameter Store Drops)
 * **Check Key Casing:** Systems Manager keys are explicitly **case-sensitive**.
 Ensure strings like `/ecommerce/dev/db/host` match perfectly in your service lookup files.